Carin Boalt

-Personal life
+Early life and education

 She was born Carin Margareta Åkerman on Molstaberg, Vårdinge parish (today located in Södertälje Municipality) to proprietor Karl Åkerman and his wife Lydia (née Löfström).
 She married sociology professor Gunnar Boalt in 1935, with whom she had five children.
 The couple divorced in 1957.

-Education

-Boalt began her studies in Stockholm and received her masters degree in botany, zoology and chemistry from Stockholm University in 1935.
+Boalt began her studies in Stockholm and received her master's degree in botany, zoology and chemistry from Stockholm University in 1935.
 She later received a licentiate degree from Lund University in 1963 after writing a thesis on the potential for innovation in households.

 Career

 A course in nutrition at Stockholm University in 1936 led to her first job at Kooperativa Förbundet running a study on eating habits.
 Between 1939 and 1948 she worked as an assistant under Ernst Abramsson at the Government Institute for Public Health.